 - They don’t have formal education or experience (e.g., 57.5% of the resources have < 5 years experience)

 - The salary demands are outrageous and unrealistic

 “We have more than 1,500 open job requisitions in the US alone, and sometimes 100 applications for every opening.
 But we still don’t have nearly enough qualified applicants to hire because of the technical knowledge required.
 So we’re going to be training a lot of non-engineers to do jobs engineers would have done in the past”.

 IT management and growth teams spend 17.5% of their time managing these resource issues in daily meetings every week.

 As a real-life example, a software company spends 1 hour with 16 resources on a call weekly planning plus 30 min daily calls with 12 people.

 Companies cannot hire.
 Most of these service companies do not have enough of the right talent on the bench or do, which causes the rates to go up to maintain the bench, and talent goes underutilized.
 The “bench” of software engineers and UX/UI designers ranges from 5% to 15% of the total staff, waiting on the bench for approximately an average of 60 days for a project to be won and aligned with the resources.
 This bench talent amounts to a range between 1.32 million (global) and 3.96 million (Global) people on the bench on any given day given in just three regions given Daxx Inc.’s research in early 2020.
 If a person is on the “bench” for more than 120 days, they are usually let go.
 The bench threat harms the software engineer’s perceived value or causes the project to be artificially delayed.
 Also, it then creates a vicious cycle all over by being short-staffed.
 No one wants to be on the bench.

 The World changed due to:

-- Modular code and architecture
+- Modular code and architecture to enable remote teams

 - Regulatory precedence to protect employee status/benefits